-My research interests lie at the intersection of social, clinical, and community psychology.
+My research interests lie at the intersection of community psychology, public health, and policy.
 Broadly, I am interested in equitable community and systems change through the use of data, evaluation, and intervention.
-Moreover, I am interested in the application of community psychology in studying suicide and its prevention, particularly in terms of the ways in which intersectionality affect suicidality.
+Moreover, I am interested in the application of community psychology in studying suicide and its prevention, particularly in terms of policy change and community-level approaches to prevention.

 Corbin J. Standley is a Ph.D. student in the Ecological-Community Psychology program at Michigan State University.
-Corbin graduated summa cum laude with a B.S. in psychology from Weber State University in 2015.
-While there, he worked as a Student Community Research Coordinator at WSU’s Center for Community Engaged Learning working with non-profit community partners and University departments to evaluate programming and research and implement interventions.
-He worked as the Research Analyst for the Neuro-Oncology group at Huntsman Cancer Institute at the University of Utah for two years before coming to Michigan State.
+He holds a Bachelor of Science degree in psychology from Weber State University (2015) and a Master of Arts degree in Ecological-Community Psychology from Michigan State University (2019).
+Before coming to Michigan State University, Corbin worked as the Research Analyst for the Neuro-Oncology group at Huntsman Cancer Institute at the University of Utah.
+Corbin has presented research and served as a keynote speaker, featured speaker, panelist, and moderator both nationally and internationally.
+These events have covered topics such as academic success and resume building, community mental health, public policy, suicide prevention, and coping with grief.
 He is a member of the LifeSavers Suicide Prevention Coalition for Clinton, Eaton, and Ingham counties and also serves on the Board of Directors for the Michigan Chapter of the American Foundation for Suicide Prevention.

 Corbin is a member of the American Psychological Association, the Rocky Mountain Psychological Association, the Society for Community Research and Action (Division 27), and the American Association of Suicidology.